DrFloyd01/Y2K-statsbook/README.md

 ## What's Next?
 The "D'OH!"
 Award

-The next major feature on the roadmap is to implement one of the least coveted fantasy accolades: the **"D'OH!"
+The next major feature on the roadmap is to implement one of the most coveted fantasy accolades: the **"D'OH!"
 Award**.

 This will involve fetching player-level data for each team to calculate the "optimal" lineup for the week.
 We will then identify managers who lost but would have won if they had set their lineup optimally, immortalizing their poor coaching decisions in the weekly report.